sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     See description of the `execute_on_destination_before` configuration
     option.

-    The commands are executed if the file or the batch transfer have failed.
+    The commands are executed if the file or the batch transfer has failed.

 archive_success_path